 From Miami to Key West: 5 Best Ways to Get There

-Located 160 miles southwest of Miami, Key West has the distinction of being the southernmost city in the United States.
-It's also the most Caribbean-like travel destination in Florida, and it has something of an "anything goes" reputation for its laid-back attitude to, well, pretty much everything.
+Located 160 miles southwest of Miami, Key West has the distinction of being the southernmost city in the continental United States.
+"The Conch Republic," as it's known to locals, is also the most Caribbean-like travel destination in Florida, and it has something of an "anything goes" reputation for its laid-back attitude to, well, pretty much everything.

 For these and so many other reasons – a lovely climate for most of the year, plenty of attractions and fun things to do, along with a great food scene – Key West is very much the kind of place you'll want to visit time and time again.

 Getting here can be part of the fun, too.
 While it's accessible via a variety of means of transport, you should certainly take the dramatic US1 Highway at least once.
-Also known as the Overseas Highway, this spectacularly scenic route offers no end of stunning vistas.
+Also known as the Overseas Highway, this spectacularly scenic route offers no end of stunning vistas and great places to stop for a taste of that unique Keys' lifestyle.

-For more on this and other best ways to get to Key West from Miami, read our guide.
+For more on this and other best ways to get to Key West from Miami, be sure to read our guide.

 On This Page:

-1. From Miami to Key West by Tour
+1. From Miami to Key West by Car

-Once in Key West, you'll have six hours to explore this amazing Caribbean city at your own pace (though additional tour options, such as jet skiing and cruises, can be added to your itinerary when booking).
-The drop-off/pickup location in Key West is the Flagler Museum.
+Once in Key West, you'll have six hours to explore this amazing Caribbean island-city at your own pace.
+Be sure to also check out the additional tour options available to help you maximize your fun.
+These include jet skiing adventures and cruises, all of which can be added to your itinerary when booking.

 For those for whom money isn't an issue (or who can share the expense among friends or family), private charters also operate along this route.
 Reputable charter companies worth considering include evoJets and Air Key West.